-Better yet, toast to your favorite travel destination!
+Toast to your favorite travel destination.

 Savoring a bottle of Sauvignon Blanc that you brought back from New Zealand will put you right back in that vacation mindset.
 Or try an at-home wine tasting from a region on your bucket list, so that when you do finally take that dream vacation, you’ll be an expert on local pairings.
 Online learning platforms like Skillshare and Masterclass offer a variety of tasting courses without you ever having to leave your living room.

 Get creative and think beyond alcoholic beverages.
 For example, attempt to brew the perfect cuppa tea that would earn the approval of Her Majesty herself.
 Or try learning how to top your cappuccino with Insta-worthy foam art or sip espresso like a native Italian, an art in and of itself!

 Learn a new language.